Garee/glasgow-litter/README.md

 bin/label-studio.exe --data-dir data/label-studio
 ```

-## Thesis
+## Report

-The source code for the thesis can be found in the `thesis` directory.
+The source code for the report can be found in the `report` directory.
 This is currently a work in progress.

 ## Acknowledgements